vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 And see the result on the console.

+**Note**

+* Because Node.js is small and can be installed locally, you can automate the protocol test programmatically by downloading Node.js, installing modules, running tests through spawning a process and checking that process' exit code.

 #### Choosing Tests
 To run tests selectively to include or exclude transports or extensions, you can use `grep` option from mocha.
 It is a JavaScript regular expression evaluating full test name.